 Yoga postures for spinal kyphosis

-- Lie on the floor with a rolled blanket and placed under the middle of the back (between the shoulder blades and the lower ribs).
+- Lie on the floor with a rolled blanket and place under the middle of the back (between the shoulder blades and the lower ribs).

 - Your knees should be a little bent to avoid the upper part of your back.